Forside

 Fettling

-As part of the casting proces and dependent on the design of the specific aluminium part there will always be aluminium that needs to be removed from the casted part.
-This is done in our fettling Department where we have a range of manual, semi- and fully-automated robot cells that remove the surplus aluminium.
+As part of the casting process and dependent on the design of the specific aluminium part, there will always be aluminium that needs to be removed from the cast part.
+This is done in our fettling department where we have a range of manual, semi- and fully automated robot cells that remove the surplus aluminium.

-Which fettling tool to use is dependent on the design, size and number of pieces of the aluminium part.
+Which fettling tool to use depends on the design, size and number of pieces of the aluminium part.

 X-ray and Penetrant Test